ENOT: Expectile Regularization for Fast and Accurate Training of Neural Optimal Transport: Proposed Method

 \section{Proposed Method}

-The main motivation behind our method is to regularize optimization objective in DP (\ref{DP1}) with inaccurate approximation of \textit{c}-conjugate potential $g^T(x)$, defined in (\ref{conj_T}).
+The main motivation behind our method is to regularize optimization objective in DP (\ref{DP1}) with non-exact approximation of \textit{c}-conjugate potential $g^T(x)$, defined in (\ref{conj_T}).
 The regularisation term $\mathcal{R}_g(x, y)$ should ``pull'' $g(y)$ towards $(g^T)^c(y)$ and $g^T(x)$ towards $g^c(x)$.
-Instead of finding explicit \textit{c}-conjugate transform, we compute $\tau$-expectile of the distribution governed by functionals of type $g^T(x) - c(x, y)$.
-From the properties of expectile regression described above and equation (\ref{conj_c}) follows that when $\tau \to 1$ the expectile converges to
+Instead of finding explicit \textit{c}-conjugate transform, we compute $\tau$-expectile of random variables $g^T(x) - c(x, y)$, treating $y$ as a condition.
+From the properties of expectile regression described above and equation (\ref{conj_c}) follows that when $\tau \to 1$, the expectile converges to